wp-plugins/thanks-you-counter-button/trunk/readme.txt

 vladimir@shinephp.com email.
 Do not forget include you site link in order I can show it with thanks for the translation help at shinephp.com and in this readme.txt file.

+== Thanks ==
+Thanks to (www.supersite.me) [http://www.supersite.me/website-building/jquery-free-color-picker/] for the excelent JQuery color picker.

 == Changelog ==

 = 1.1 =
+* 14.10.2009
-* 14.10.2009 Settings page interface updated.
-Additions: button caption text style field, 7 new rounded corner buttons, custom button image URL field.
+- Settings page interface updated.
+Additions: button caption text style field including text color picker, 7 new rounded corner buttons, custom button image URL field.
+- Russian and Spanish translations added.

 = 1.0.02 =
 * 09.10.2009 Ajax request answer and its processing enhancement.
 Some hosting providers automatically adds data to every http request answer, e.g. traffic tracking javascript code, etc. In such case part of that additional code was visible on the "Thank You" button just after the "Thanks" quant.
 Button caption and "thanks" quant is now properly tagged inside <thankyou></thankyou> tags and will be shown properly.